Skip to main content

 Compared to other observability solutions, the design of Netdata offers:

 • Enhanced Scalability and Flexibility: Netdata's support for multiple independent observability centralization points allows for a more scalable and flexible architecture.
-This feature is particularly advantageous in distributed and complex environments, enabling tailored observability strategies that can vary by region, service, or team requirements.
+This feature is particularly helpful in distributed and complex environments, enabling tailored observability strategies that can vary by region, service, or team requirements.

 • Resilience and Fault Tolerance: The ability to deploy multiple centralization points also contributes to greater system resilience and fault tolerance.
 Replication is a native feature of Netdata centralization points, so in the event of a failure at one centralization point, others can continue to function, ensuring continuous observability.